-Materials and methodologies used in the teaching and learning process, are designed to be student centred, allowing each individual to develop their skills at their pace, with help and guidance from each other and the teacher.
+Materials and methodologies used in the teaching and learning process, are designed to be pupil-centred, allowing each individual to develop their skills at their pace, with help and guidance from each other and the teacher.

-Learning Reviews take place frequently to allow the students to reflect and review on their progress, what they have learned and importantly, how they learned.
+Learning Reviews take place frequently to allow the pupils to reflect and review on their progress, what they have learned and importantly, how they learned.

 Business Management is offered at Nat 4 and Nat 5 level to S4 students.
 At S5/S6, Business Management is available at Nat 5 and Higher level and where there are interested candidates of exceptional ability, Advanced Higher is available.